TRaSH-Guides/Guides/docs/index.md

 ------

-## Like what I do and want to Support me
+## :octicons-heart-fill-24:{: .heart } Like what I do and want to Support me :octicons-heart-fill-24:{: .heart }

 ??? abstract "CLICK HERE FOR SUPPORT OPTIONS"